A Code of Conduct for Aged Care

 Everyone has the right to receive safe and quality aged care services.

 The Australian Government is making improvements to address the recommendations of the Royal Commission into Aged Care Quality and Safety.
 This includes better protections for older Australians to keep them safe from harm.

-A new Code of Conduct for Aged Care (the Code) to be introduced on 1 December 2022 is one of these measures.
+A Code of Conduct for Aged Care (the Code) is one of these measures.

 - approved aged care providers of residential, home care and flexible care funded by the Australian Government

-- governing persons (e.g. board members and CEOs)
+- their governing persons (e.g. board members and CEOs)

 Many aged care providers use contractors, volunteers or other people to provide aged care services.
-Most people involved in providing your care must comply with the Code.
+Most people involved in providing your care will be expected to comply with the Code.